 Normally, memoQ doesn't import the entries that match the conditions, and imports everything else.

 To import just the filtered entries: Click the Import segments that match the filtering options radio button.

 From the check boxes, choose one or more conditions to restrict.
 If you choose two or more conditions, they will apply together: memoQ filters those entries that match all the conditions.

 To add a condition to the filter, check its check box.
 Choose a comparison operator ("equals", "is greater than", "is less than", "not equals").
 Type or choose a value on the right.

 memoQ can read through the TMX file to set up the values in the drop-down boxes.
 This way you don't have to guess at the names in the conditions.
 But this may take time, so memoQ doesn't do it automatically.
-To get the possible values from the TMX file: Click the Populate fields with values from the TMX file button.
+To get the possible values from the TMX file: Click Populate fields with values from the TMX file.

 You can set conditions for the following fields: